-Trifurcation and its primary debris disk:
+Trifurcation and the trifurcation debris disk:

 ¶ It’s well known that equipartition transfers orbital kinetic energy and angular momentum from more massive objects to less massive objects in close orbital encounters, which is the mass segregation mechanism that evaporates the least massive stars out of globular clusters, causing the most massive stars to sink inward to form a core.
 Equipartition is also suggested to transfer rotational energy and angular momentum from large to small objects in close orbital encounters, increasing their rotation rate, causing less-massive objects to ‘spin up’.
-Equipartition is suggested to have caused our former brown dwarf to spin up until it distorted into a bar-mode instability.
-Additional pumping of rotational energy caused the bar-mode instability to fragment into 3 components by ‘trifurcation’, where the twin bar-mode arms of the brown dwarf gravitationally pinched off into their own Roche spheres to form a twin-binary pair of super-Jupiters-mass objects in orbit around the diminutive residual core.
+Equipartition is suggested to have caused our former brown dwarf to spin up until it distorted into a tri-axial Jacobi ellipsoid and then into a bar-mode instability.
+Additional pumping of rotational energy caused the bar-mode instability to fragment into 3 components by ‘trifurcation’, where the twin bar-mode arms of the spun-up brown dwarf gravitationally pinched off into their own Roche spheres to form a twin-binary pair of super-Jupiters-mass objects in orbit around the diminutive residual core.
 First-generation trifurcation promotes second-generation trifurcation and etc., ultimately creating 4 trifurcation generations of twin-binary objects in our solar system;

-– 1st gen. ― binary-Companion (with super-Jupiter-mass components)
+– 1st gen. ― ‘binary-Companion’ (with super-Jupiter-mass components)

 – 2nd gen. ― Jupiter-Saturn